 Find out more about the style of the company you are applying to.
 Check their website or social media profiles.
 This will help you better understand their policies towards employees.
 It can give you an idea of whether you might want a modern cover letter template, e.g. one with an interesting layout and a touch of colour, or opt for a subtle classic.

 How to structure your cover letter

 To the untrained eye, it may seem that a cover letter has no particular structure.
 However, it's quite the opposite!
-Just like a CV, cover letters are subject to a number of generally applicable standards.
-Make sure that your letter complies with them.
+Similarly to learning how to write a CV, it’s worth paying attention to the cover letter standards to maximise your chances of a successful job hunt!

 How to format a cover letter in 3 simple steps: